A Survey on Data Pricing: from Economics to Data Science: Economics of Data Pricing

 \subsubsection{Replication Costs}

 One distinct feature of information goods versus traditional products is that information goods are non-rival.
-That is, one customer consuming an information good does not reduce the amount or quality of the product what are available to other customers.
-The zero marginal costs and the non-rival property of information goods empower innovative opportunities and brings in new challenges.
+That is, one customer consuming an information good does not reduce the amount or quality of the product available to other customers.
+The zero marginal costs and the non-rival property of information goods empower innovative opportunities and bring in new challenges.

 In order to structure pricing of a large variety of non-rival information goods with zero marginal costs, bundling is often used~\cite{1998information}, that is, multiple products are sold together at a single price.
 Since a large number of information goods can be bundled together without a substantial increase in cost, economically it may be optimal to bundle thousands of digital products together to meet diverse and independent customer preferences~\cite{10.1287/mnsc.45.12.1613, 10.5555/2882592.2882597, RePEc:eee:indorg:v:57:y:2018:i:c:p:278-307}.